 But what about those you still remember like they occurred yesterday?
-From Jennifer Lawrence (rather gracefully) taking a tumble to the tweet that broke the internet, Savoir Flair – in anticipation of the 89th Academy Awards ceremony next week – recaps the most memorable Oscar moments of this century to date.
+From Jennifer Lawrence (rather gracefully) taking a tumble to the tweet that broke the internet, Savoir Flair recaps the most memorable Oscar moments of the 21st century – in anticipation of the 92nd Academy Awards next week, of course.

 Months before Kim Kardashian “broke the internet” with her Paper magazine cover, a selfie posted by comedian Ellen DeGeneres became the most retweeted photograph ever – and it’s hardly surprising.
-Costarring the who’s who of Hollywood, it has become the single most memorable moment of the night that DeGeneres hosted the 86th Academy Awards.
+Costarring the who’s who of Hollywood, it has become the single most memorable moment of the night that DeGeneres hosted the 86th Academy Awards in 2014.

 Only John Travolta can highjack the Oscars by completely botching up the name of the star he was asked to introduce.
 We all remember when he infamously referred to songstress Idina Menzel as “Adele Dazeem” at the 2014 awards ceremony.
 Cue Travolta later revealing that feeling starstruck by actress Goldie Hawn was the reason behind the flub – and a thousand memes, of course.